 Easy garden party ideas and inspiration

 I’ve bought some items, but others have been sent to me free for review.
 There are some affiliate links in the post, which means you can click through to buy some products.
 If you do, I may get a small fee.
-However, I’ve only included products or ideas that have worked for me or for friends of mine.
+However, I’ve only included products or ideas that have really worked for me or for friends of mine.

 Garden party flowers

 Everything in the garden is a balance between time and money.
 If you have the money, get a professional florist to do the flowers as it will save you a lot of work.

 If you’re on a tight budget, do the flowers yourself.
 But set aside a realistic amount of time.
 Party flowers take a long time to pick, buy and arrange, so allow at least a whole day.